PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 By Remark \ref{rem:left right extended functors}, $\circ^{\sLL}$ is the right-left extension of its restriction to $R[\Sigma]$ if it preserves totalisations of cosimplicial diagrams in $R[\Sigma]$.
 This follows from the same argument as in Lemma \ref{lem:chain model tensor product pro-coh}: using Remark \ref{rem:chain models for daperf}, the restriction of $\circ^{\sLL}$ to dually almost perfect objects can be identified with the functor sending $(X, Y)\mapsto \big(X^\vee\circ^{\sLL} Y^\vee\big)^\vee$, where $(-)^\vee$ takes $R$-linear dual symmetric sequences.
 Since $(-)^\vee$ is an equivalence between dually almost perfect objects and almost perfect objects, it follows that the restriction of $\circ^{\sLL}$ to $\APerf^\vee_{R[\Sigma]}$ preserves totalisations.
-The result now follows the fact that $\circ^{\sLL}$ restricts to the usual composition product on $R[\Sigma]$. \end{proof}
+The result now follows the fact that $\circ^{\sLL}$ restricts to the usual composition product on $R[\Sigma]$. \end{proof} For an arbitrary ring, the same proof applies to the projective model structure, where we obtain a composition product on $\sSeq_R\simeq \mathbf{sSeq}_R[W_{\mm{proj}}^{-1}]$ by Proposition \ref{prop:composition product compatible with projective}.
+Using Corollary \ref{cor:sseq products as extensions} to describe the composition product from Definition \ref{def:comp prod} as a left-right derived functor, we therefore obtain the following: \begin{corollary} Let $R$ be a ring.
+The composition product on the projective model category $\mathbf{sSeq}_R$ induces a monoidal structure on its $\infty$-categorical localisation.
+The resulting monoidal $\infty$-category is equivalent to $\sSeq_R$ with the monoidal structure $\circ$ from Definition \ref{def:comp prod}. \end{corollary}